Your doctor may diagnose granuloma annulare by examining the affected skin and taking a small skin sample (biopsy) to examine under a microscope.

 - Light therapy.
 Exposing the lesions to certain types of light, including lasers, is sometimes helpful.

 - Oral medications.
-In severe cases, especially when the lesions are widespread, your doctor might prescribe antibiotics, antimalarials or drugs used to prevent immune system reactions.
+When the lesions are widespread, your doctor might prescribe drugs taken by mouth, such as antibiotics, antimalarials or drugs used to prevent immune system reactions.

 Preparing for your appointment